logreposit/renogy-rover-reader-service/README.md

 ## Service Description

 The renogy-rover-reader-service reads measurement and fault data from Renogy Rover compatible solar charge controllers using the Modbus RTU protocol over the RS232 interface and pushes it to the Logreposit API.

+The implementation has been done with a TOYO SR-2440 MPPT Solar Charge Controller.
+The name of the service `renogy-rover-reader-service` has been chosen because the [Modbus documentation](https://github.com/logreposit/renogy-rover-reader-service/blob/develop/doc/rover_modbus.pdf) is labeled with the Renogy brand.

+Possible model descriptions are (list not finished):
+- TOYO SR-ML2420
+- TOYO SR-ML2430
+- TOYO SR-ML2440
+- SRNE ML2420
+- SRNE ML2430
+- SRNE ML2440

 ## Docker